dmj111/dmj111.github.io/posts/2014/js-quicksort.rst

 The pivot value is copied out to a temporary during the paritioning.
-In JavaScript, this isn't as big of a deal, because objects besides primitives are basically reference types anyways... so copying the pivot value in that case is more like a pointer copy.
+In JavaScript, this isn't as big of a deal, because objects besides primitives are basically reference types anyways |...| so copying the pivot value in that case is more like a pointer copy.

 A common case that I care about is when there are many equal values in